How Useful Is Garmin’s Solar Charging on the Fenix 7S Pro?

 You would experience these conditions (~50,000 lux) in direct sunlight on a bright day.
 An overcast day would only yield something like 1,000 lux.
 Sunrise and sunset would be even less.
 See this Wikipedia article for a list of estimated lux values for different conditions.

-Back to Garmin’s technical specs, they are based on the assumption that your watch receives approximately 150,000 lux-hours of illumination per day.
+Back to Garmin’s technical specs, they assume that your watch receives approximately 150,000 lux hours each day.
 That could be full capacity (50,000 lux) for three hours.
 Or it could be indirect sunlight (~25,000 lux) for six hours.

 If you were able to consistently experience greater than 150,000 lux hours per day, you could probably exceed the technical specs provided by Garmin.
 In theory, on a bright day, you could experience something like 8 to 10 hours of direct sunlight (400,000 to 500,000 lux hours).